slateci/slate-catalog/incubator/osg-hosted-ce/osg-hosted-ce/README.md

 ### Obtain a Certificate

-In order to test end-to-end job submission through the CE you will need a valid grid proxy and the condor tools.
+In order to test end-to-end job submission through the CE you will need a valid grid proxy and the HTCondor CE tools.
 First you must obtain a certificate.

 An easy way to do that is through [CILogon](https://cilogon.org/).